ImmaculatePine/hermitage/README.md

 In the example above Hermitage tries to find :images config because first argument of `render_gallery_for` method was array of Image instances.
 If there is no proper config :default config is used.

 Hermitage configs are described in config/initializers/hermitage.rb file.
+For configuration you can use DSL syntax described below.

 #### Overwriting Defaults